 In addition, the Provision and Use of Work Equipment Regulations 1998 (PUWER) require that all work equipment, and that includes inflatable play, must be inspected by a competent person at suitable intervals (usually once a year).

 PIPA helps operators conform with the law by defining a 'competent person' as one who has passed a specialised examination and is registered with PIPA.

 Inspection by a competent person prior to first use and annually thereafter provides fundamental confidence in the equipment itself.

 PIPA is one of only two inspection schemes recognised by the HSE (the other is ADIPS).

-Operators using other testing schemes or methods may be required to demonstrate how such procedures equal or better the accepted best practice.
-Testers with no formal qualifications, however well experienced, would probably not be able to satisfy a court of their competence.
+Operators using other inspection schemes or methods may be required to demonstrate how such procedures equal or better the accepted best practice.
+Inspectors with no formal qualifications, however experienced, would probably not be able to satisfy a court of their competence.